 Update: 141 of your fellow adventurers are now enrolled in Amplify, our new creative productivity deep dive.
 Join us for this epic journey as you amp up your creative flow for 2021 and beyond!
 Save 40% when you join by March 12.

 On July 15th after making a post on the Dangers of Microwave Cooking, I decided to try going without a microwave oven for a while to see what it was like.
 For the past 145 days, I haven’t eaten any microwaved food at all — not even water.

 Since reading those first few articles on the subject, I’ve browsed through a bit more info on the dangers of microwave cooking, but I can’t say I found anything that solidly convinced me one way or the other.
 From what I’ve read though, I can’t say that eating microwaved food is likely to contribute to optimal health.
-I find it interesting that microwave ovens are banned in Russia due to suspected negative health effects.

 Like many of the personal experiments I run, this one gave me some interesting insights…